 Here are a few things to remember when a person with diabetes is consuming coconut or any other form of the fruit:

 - Although there are many points in favour of coconut, it is to be also not forgotten that coconut is also high in fats.
 Even though they are good fats, anything in excess is not good for your health.

 - Always opt for fresh coconut.
-In a case where you are unable to get fresh coconut, you can opt for coconut flour equivalent to 28-30 grams
+In a case where you are unable to get fresh coconut, you can opt for coconut flour equivalent to 28-30 grams.

 - When cooking in coconut oil, do not opt for high heat as it can break the compounds present and decrease the overall benefit.

 The effect of different types of food on blood sugar levels can vary from person to person.
-Therefore, even though coconut can be considered as a superfood, it is best to discuss with your diabetes educator when including the fruit in your diet.
+Therefore, even though coconut can be considered a superfood, it is best to discuss this with your diabetes educator when including the fruit in your diet.